MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/support-tools.md

 ## Prerequisites

-Here are a couple things to be aware of to ensure the PowerShell module runs properly:
+The following prerequisites must be completed to ensure the PowerShell module runs properly:

+- Download the Azure Stack HCI Support Diagnostic tool from the [PowerShell Gallery](https://www.powershellgallery.com/packages?q=hci).

-- You must import the module into an elevated PowerShell window by an account with administrator privileges on the local system.
+- Import the module into an elevated PowerShell window by an account with administrator privileges on the local system.

-- The module should be installed on each node of the Azure Stack HCI system.
+- Install the  module on each node of the Azure Stack HCI system.

-## Installing and using the tool
+## Install and use the tool

 To install the tool, run the following command in PowerShell: